Retreat on Core Competencies: Quantitative Reasoning and Assessment in Majors

 This workshop will assist teams in choosing appropriate assessment approaches for both majors and quantitative reasoning; creating meaningful assessment plans; setting expectations for performance; and ensuring that efforts ultimately improve student learning and success.

-Through keynote addresses, breakout sessions, team mentoring, and a rich array of resources, facilitators Susan Elrod and Jennifer Lindholm, will expose participants to state-of-the-art practices in both assessment of majors and quantitative reasoning, and teach how to connect the two when appropriate.
-Teams will also have the opportunity to network with colleagues from other campuses and refine their action plans.
+Through keynote addresses, breakout sessions, team mentoring, and a rich array of resources, facilitators Susan Elrod and Jennifer Lindholm, will expose participants to state-of-the-art practices in both assessment of majors and quantitative reasoning, and show how to connect the two when appropriate.
+Teams will also have the opportunity to network with colleagues from other campuses and refine their plans.

 Three overarching questions frame the workshop curriculum: